kcp-dev/kcp/FAQ.md

 We are in the early stages of (brainstorming storage use cases)[https://docs.google.com/document/d/13VpnyBQHpaishrastdO3kGApKLzYBeb9QXdKn3o2vHs/edit#heading=h.tg51mxx1tg19].
 Please join in the conversation if you have opinions or use cases in this areas.

-## With multiple workspaces on a single cluster, that implies pods from multiple tenants are on the same host VM.
-Does this mean privileged pods are forbidden to avoid cross contamination with host ports and host paths?
+## With multiple `Workspaces` on a single cluster, that implies `Pods` from multiple tenants are on the same host VM.
+Does this mean privileged `Pods` are forbidden to avoid cross contamination with host ports and host paths?

 We aren't quite there yet.
 Security controls are especially important at the multi-tenant level and we'd love to hear your use cases in this area.